LeHoang510/VisualQuestionAnswering/README.md

 # VisualQuestionAnswering
-Analyse image and answer the given question by using Computer Vision and Natural Language Processing

 - TODO:
 + write readme about the project
 + train llava model (In the future)

-# Project Description
+# Project Overview
 This project focuses on building Visual Question Answering (VQA) models capable of answering yes/no questions based on input images.
-The models are trained using the VQA COCO dataset
+The models are trained using the VQA COCO dataset and aim to improve understanding of image content through a combination of computer vision (CV) and natural language processing (NLP) techniques.

-To ensure a comprehensive evaluation, three different models are implemented and their results are compared.
+To ensure a comprehensive evaluation, three different models are implemented, and their results are compared.
-This approach helps analyze their effectiveness in understanding images and accurately answering binary questions, as well as evaluating the efficiency of different approaches.
+This approach helps analyze their effectiveness in understanding images and accurately answering binary questions, as well as evaluating the efficiency of different methodologies.

 # Model Details

-This project is built upon the traditional VQA model (as shown in Figure 3), which consists of three main components:
+The VQA model follows a traditional structure (as illustrated in Figure 3), which consists of three key components:

-- **Feature Extraction**: This step involves extracting feature vectors to represent both the textual data (question) and the visual data (image) from the input.
+- **Feature Extraction**: Extracts feature vectors representing both the textual data (question) and the visual data (image) from the input.

-- **Feature Fusion**: The extracted features from both the image and the question are then combined into a single vector, which serves as a unified representation of the input.
+- **Feature Fusion**: Combines the extracted features from both the image and the question into a single vector, forming a unified representation.

-- **Answer Classifier**: Based on the fused feature vector, the classifier predicts the true or false answer to the given question.
+- **Answer Classifier**: Predicts the true or false answer based on the fused feature vector.

 ![Figure1](docs/infor/The-Overall-VQA-Structure.png)

-### Basic Model
+### 1. Basic Model

+- **Image Encoder**: CNN-based feature extractor
-- CNN + LSTM
+- **Text Encoder**: LSTM for encoding the question
+- **Fusion**: Concatenation of image and text features
+- **Classifier**: Fully connected layers

-### Advance Model
+### 2. Advanced Model

+- **Image Encoder**: ViT (Vision Transformer) - google/vit-base-patch16-224
-- ViT + RoBERTa
+- **Text Encoder**: RoBERTa - roberta-base
+- **Fusion**: Concatenation of image and text features
+- **Classifier**: Fully connected layers

-### Visual Large Language Model
+### 3. Visual Large Language Model (LLM-Based VQA)

-- LLava 7B
+- **Model**: LLaVA-1.5-7B - llava-hf/llava-1.5-7b-hf

-# Set Up
+# Dataset

-- Link to the dataset: https://visualqa.org/
+- The dataset used is from: https://visualqa.org/
-- Download the zip file from the website and extract to the folder dataset ([Dataset Structure](#dataset-structure))
+- Download the dataset and extract it to the dataset folder ([Dataset Structure](#dataset-structure))

-- How to run
+# How to run

 + Run the preprocess_yes_no_dataset.py to get new json files for train/val/test set

     ```python
     python data_preprocess/preprocess_yes_no_dataset.py
     ```

 + Train basic model

     ```python
     python train/train_basic.py
     ```

 + Train advance model

     ```python
     python train/train_advance.py
     ```

 + Evaluate visual large language model

     ```python
     python train/train_vllm.py
     ```
+# Project Structure

-# Folder Structure
+###  Folder Structure
 ```
 .
 ├── app.py